Weightlifting Athlete Nicholas Saccente Receives Sanction for Second Anti-Doping Rule Violation

 test history and results

-Robert Strange, of Solana Beach, Calif., an athlete in the sport of weightlifting, has accepted a one-year suspension for an anti-doping rule violation.
+John Gleaves, of Fullerton, Calif., an athlete in the sport of cycling, has accepted a four-year suspension for an anti-doping rule violation.

 This is an necessary category.